IT Career Guide

 Kez Mopon, senior student success coach at Yellow Tail Tech, considers joining YTT one of the best decisions ever made.
 She stumbled upon YTT while contemplating a career change and joined to improve her communication skills.
 Kez values YTT’s focus on helping non-IT students gain the necessary training for high-paying jobs.

-Kez loves working at Yellow Tail, where their team helps students, breaking the stereotype that women must work twice as hard and be twice as good.
-She believes being “good” isn’t enough for working women, and YTT is paving the way for more women in tech by cultivating a diverse and inclusive culture.
+Kez has found her happy place at Yellow Tail, where she’s part of a team that shatters the dated idea that women need to put in twice the effort to be considered equal.
+Being just “good” isn’t cutting it for working women, according to her, and YTT is disrupting the status quo by fostering a workplace where everyone feels seen and heard.
 They recognize that a company is powered by the entire community behind it and that tech is for everyone.

 Empowering Women in Tech and Beyond